 All of the large model companies are here.
-Kyosho claim to make, ‘The Finest Remote Control Models’.
-Nippon Remote Control showcase their new flying helicopters.
-Tamiya demonstrate their new remote control car.
+Kyosho claims to make, ‘The Finest Remote Control Models’.
+Nippon Remote Control showcases their new flying helicopters.
+Tamiya demonstrates their new remote control car.
 Other than remote control products, there are model trains, warships, cars, toys, hobby crafts, painting supplies, and character figures.

 As I said, there is a huge section of remote control flying machines.
 Some are more impressive than others, some of the people controlling the machines are not so impressive.
 I watch one guy flying a helicopter trying to get it to hover elegantly through a hoop, but instead, he crashes it spectacularly; one of the wings snaps off, and the exhibition is promptly closed.
 Some of the machines are better than others though; I watch a guy fly a huge drone vertically, at somewhat impressive speeds.

 I swing by a shooting range, where people are hitting targets with fake plastic guns.
 There are some people giving talks.
 A speech is given by a woman on a large stage, many people are sat watching, listening, all very eagerly.
 I can’t take photographs of people on stages though, as per usual; a common thing I have found in Japan.